Next Start

 GTAW and TIG welding are the same and are terms that are often used interchangeably.

 Inert shielding gases are used in TIG welding, just like in MIG welding.
-Inert gases are ones that do not undergo chemical reactions.
+Inert gases do not undergo chemical reactions.
 Common types include argon and helium.

 While GMAW and GTAW are similar in the fact that they are protected by inert shielding gases, they do differ.
 MIG welding uses a continuously fed wire as a filler material, and in TIG welding a tungsten electrode is used that delivers current to an arc.